lawrennd/old_talks/_posts/2018-05-11-outlook-for-uk-ai-and-ml.md

  </tr>
 </table>

 There is a fundamental limit placed on our intelligence based on our ability to communicate.
 Claude Shannon founded the field of information theory.
 The clever part of this theory is it allows us to separate our measurement of information from what the information pertains to[^knowledge-representation].

 [^knowledge-representation]: the challenge of understanding what it pertains to is known as knowledge representation).

 Shannon measured information in bits.
 One bit of information is the amount of information I pass to you when I give you the result of a coin toss.
 Shannon was also interested in the amount of information in the English language.
-He estimated that on average a word in the English language contains XX bits of information.
+He estimated that on average a word in the English language contains 12 bits of information.

 Given typical speaking rates, that gives us an estimate of our ability to communicate of around 100 bits per second.
 Computers on the other hand can communicate much more rapidly.
 Current wired network speeds are around a billion bits per second, ten million times faster.